 4. Climate control is something you will definitely need

 You may want to have HVAC installed in the basement or at the very least have some form of climate control.

-If HVAC installation pushes your budget past its safety line then be sure to incorporate some standing fans, or ceiling/wall fans at key points for the warmer months and have electric heaters as well for those colder days.
+If HVAC installation pushes your budget past its safety line then be sure to incorporate some standing fans.
+You can install ceiling or wall fans at key points for the warmer months and have electric heaters for those colder days.